What is the Free Mulch Farm Incubator?

 Help Us Reach Our Goals!

 Year 1: Host field trips for high-school and college students interested in careers in farming.
-Host at least two farm tours, fundraising events, and connect with local high schools, Santa Fe College, and University of Florida to get the word out.
+Host farm tours and connect with local high schools and colleges to get the word out.
 Develop the incubator and training program with funding and qualified personnel.

-Year 2: Begin the first year of the incubator program by providing experiential education to at least two college student mentors and two high school job trainees.
-Develop incubator model.
+Year 2: Begin the first year of the incubator program by providing experiential education to incubator farmers.

-Year 3: Continue programming with college and high school students.
-Host first year of farmer-entrepreneurs in the incubator program.
+Year 3: Host first year of farmer-entrepreneurs in the incubator program.

 About Us: Opportunities and resources are everywhere.
 We want to connect people to the natural resources and social capital of our farm, and to opportunities in careers in agriculture.
 Our goal is to get people to come and “pick up the free mulch”.